 Audio guides are €5 – well worth the expense if not carrying a good guide book, as descriptions inside the museum are not always of an equally high standard.
 Bring own headphone to go hands free.

-Online tickets come with a surcharge but may be worth it if planning to visit at a busy time.
+Online tickets come with a small surcharge but may be worth it if planning to visit at a busy time.
 Only buy print at home or show on mobile phone tickets that may be scanned directly at the ticket barriers.
-Collecting ticket at the museum is hardly faster than queuing up for standard tickets.
+Collecting tickets at the museum is hardly faster than queuing up for standard tickets.

 The highly recommended Campania Arte Card is accepted.
-This card is a fantastic deal for visitor to Naples and will pay for itself with a visit to the National Museum and Pompeii using public transportation in between.
+This card is a fantastic deal for visitors to Naples and will pay for itself with a visit to the National Museum and Pompeii using public transportation in between.